 Ted Nordhaus is the co-founder and executive director of the Breakthrough Institute and a co-author of An Ecomodernist Manifesto.
 Twitter: @TedNordhaus

-Seaver Wang is a climate and energy analyst at the Breakthrough Institute.
+Seaver Wang is the co-director of climate and energy at the Breakthrough Institute.
 Twitter: @wang_seaver

 More from Foreign Policy